Refuge in Buddhism: Overview

 In this, it centres on the authority of a Buddha as a supremely awakened being, by assenting to a role for a Buddha as a teacher of both humans and devās (heavenly beings).
 This often includes other Buddhas from the past, and Buddhas who have not yet arisen.
 Secondly, the taking of refuge honours the truth and efficacy of the Buddha's spiritual doctrine, which includes the characteristics of phenomenon (saṅkhāra) such as their impermanence (anicca), and the Noble Eightfold Path to liberation.
 The taking of refuge ends with the acceptance of worthiness of the community of spiritually developed followers (the saṅgha), which is mostly defined as the monastic community, but may also include lay people and even devās provided they are nearly or completely enlightened.
 Early Buddhism did not include bodhisattvas in the Three Refuges, because they were considered to still be on the path to enlightenment.

 Early texts describe the saṅgha as a "field of merit", because early Buddhists regard offerings to them as particularly karmically fruitful.
 Lay devotees support and revere the saṅgha, of which they believe it will render them merit and bring them closer to enlightenment.
 At the same time, the Buddhist monk is given a significant role in promoting and upholding faith among laypeople.
 Although many examples in the canon are mentioned of well-behaved monks, there are also cases of monks misbehaving.
 In such cases, the texts describe that the Buddha responds with great sensitivity to the perceptions of the lay community.
 When the Buddha sets out new rules in the monastic code to deal with the wrongdoings of his monastics, he usually states that such behavior should be curbed, because it would not "persuade non-believers" and "believers will turn away".
-He expects monks, nuns and novices to not only to lead the spiritual life for their own benefit, but also to uphold the faith of the people.
+He expects monks, nuns and novices not only to lead the spiritual life for their own benefit, but also to uphold the faith of the people.
 On the other hand, they are not to take the task of inspiring faith to the extent of hypocrisy or inappropriateness, for example, by taking on other professions apart from being a monastic, or by courting favours by giving items to the laypeople.

 Faith in the three jewels is an important teaching element in both Theravada and Mahayana traditions.
 In contrast to perceived Western notions of faith, faith in Buddhism arises from accumulated experience and reasoning.
 In the Kalama Sutra, the Buddha explicitly argues against simply following authority or tradition, particularly those of religions contemporary to the Buddha's time.
 There remains value for a degree of trusting confidence and belief in Buddhism, primarily in the spiritual attainment and salvation or enlightenment.
 Faith in Buddhism centres on belief in the Three Jewels.